grubeben/194.077-Applied-Deep-Learning/README.md

 3) Now that we have set the objective, we need to optimize the policy in a way to fulfill our demand.
 Gradient accent is useful (since we want to find a maximum): $delta(theta)=gradient_{theta}(J(theta))$

 4) How to estimate the gradient?
 It might sound natural to sample from the policy, obtain a reward R and derive R with respect to all $theta_i$.
 However, that's not possible since R is a numeric value.
 Instead we use mathematical identity that allows to build the gradient over the expected reward instead of the the expected gradient of the reward (see Sutton&Barto page 325).
 This is called "score function trick"

-5) We want to make 4) useful for sequential rewards.
-Turns out the Policy Gradient Theorem states that we can just replace the R in the update-formula for with the value function v.
+5) We want to make 4) useful for sequential rewards and get rid of the sum.
+Turns out that we can adapt the update-formula in a way that rids of of the quality function and only uses the reward instead. (p.327) The Gradient theorem states now that we can replace the reward with the value function v.

 6) We now introduce baselines in order to reduce variance in the update: Let's introduce the baseline function $b(s)=V(s)$ (which doesn't depend on the action).We define b to be the Monte Carlo return (=average reward over whole episode).
 The advantage is defined as $Q(s,a)-V(s)=R_{t+1}+gamma*V_{s+1}-V_{s}$.
 The latter can be estimated by TD learning (=critic)

 #### Actor-Critic[^3]
 on policy